-Welcome to our gallery featuring a number of master bedrooms with four poster or canopy beds.
+Welcome to our gallery featuring a number of primary bedrooms with four poster or canopy beds.

 The difference between four-poster and canopy beds may be slight, but it’s a detail that can’t be missed when you’re talking about designing a bedroom.
 These beds each have the same basic shape, and have four large posts on each corner of the bed frame.
 These posts typically extend four feet from the floor, and can be ornately carved.